MoBiQuant: Mixture-of-Bits Quantization for Token-Adaptive Any-Precision LLM: The MoBiQuant Framework

+where $b_j$ denotes the bit slice size (e.g., 2 bits).
 The scheduling term $b(t)$ starts with a higher precision $b_{\mathrm{init}}$ (\eg 8-bit) and gradually decays to the target $b$.
 This forces the router to explore a wide spectrum of token-slice assignments before converging to binary routing decisions.
 During training, the target $b$ is a hyperparameter and is set to 3-bit by default in our experiments.
-While MoBiQuant does not rely on a specific choice of $b$ and its elastic behavior remains robust across different target precisions, selecting a target value different from 3-bit may introduce minor performance variations, which we analyze in Appendix \ref{app:target}.
+While \texttt{MoBiQuant} remains robust across different target precisions, varying the target bit-width may introduce minor performance variations, which we analyze in Appendix~\ref{app:target}.